Salamence064/MiniGame-Mayham/README.md

  * Hold down and drag with left click to aim.
  * Release the mouse button to shoot.
  * After beating a level, left click to move to the next one.
+ * Left click after beating the final level to restart at the beginning.
  * Try to make it in as few shots as possible.

 ___